softsky/site-security-site/app/views/website-security/web-services-wp.md

 These different elements come together to make Web Services a portal for users to access data, but also provide different entry points which may be exploited for illegitimate purposes.
-These security flaws bring about the need for an added security-assessing component in the Acunetix WVS solution.
+These security flaws bring about the need for an added security-assessing component in the SOFTSKY WVS solution.
 Support for Web Services vulnerability scanning is now provided by a dedicated component which is specifically designed to detect exploitable entry-points in a Web Services system.